chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 ### Cluster

-Now it's time to define the Kubernetes cluster, using the name from above and set Kubernetes networking and version:
+Now that we have all set up, it's time to define the Kubernetes cluster, using the name from above and set Kubernetes networking and version:

 ```
 resource "rancher2_cluster" "cluster_ec2" {